Poetry

 It is as a poet that Haworth Hodgkinson is probably best known.

-His first small collection,
+His first collection,

-25 years of writing.
+A Weakness for Mermaids, was published in 2007 by Koo Press.
 Described by Calum Petrie as ‘a strikingly unconventional

 journey through the author's mind’ and ‘an excellent example of what